fabianmax/car-classification/blog/Blog_Part_3_Explainable_AI_for_Computer_Vision.md

 !["Frontal examples"](back.png)*Grad-CAM for car images from the back*

 For car images from behind, the most important discriminatory region is near the number plate.
 As mentioned above, for cars looked at from an angle, the closest corner has the highest discriminatory power.
+A very interesting example is the Mercedes-Benz C-class on the right side, were the model not only focusses on the tail lights but also puts the highest discriminatory power on the model lettering.

 !["Frontal examples"](side.png)*Grad-CAM for car images from the side*